Racial Hatred of Asians and Blacks, Xenophobia, Sexist Patriarchy, and Political Corruption

 Listen to author read a chapter from The Dancing Murders:

 Author James Musgrave has brought his Portia of the Pacific investigations down to San Diego, in The Dancing Murders, which will be the first interactive, “choose the suspect” ePub3 (multimedia) mystery ever created for his readers’ enjoyment.
 As part of the fun in this tribute to Attorney and Detective Clara Shortridge Foltz (based on the real woman, who was the first female attorney appointed to the California Bar and the founder of the Public Defender’s Office), two women and one man have been chosen to be portrayed as fictional characters.

-Also, prospective fans of the series may see the first five chapters of The Dancing Murders, in draft format, by registering for free in the secure Embellisher eReader platform here.
-After logging in, just click on the free eBook, Stingaree, which appears on the eReader’s Library desktop.
+Fans of the series may now purchase The Dancing Murders by registering for free in the secure Embellisher eReader platform here.
+After logging in, just pay by clicking here and then on the eBook cover, which appears on the eReader’s Library desktop.

 In addition, new fans of the series can get a free copy of the enhanced (ePub3) digital version of the first mystery, Chinawoman’s Chance available online inside the Embellisher (TM) ePub3 eReader (see above offer).

 With historical videos and graphics, as well as a full reading of the mystery by Chinese-American, Anne James, Chinawoman’s Chance is an entertaining experience.

 The second enhanced version is The Spiritualist Murders, with the audiobook version included and read by the author.
 This book is also available for purchase as an online enhanced book to read right now.

 Catch-up on this series by buying the Amazon Paperback, Digital and Series Versions.
 Click on the Cover